DamagedUnicorn/Beyond-DnD-Beyond/README.md

 # smartDice
-Smart dice for auto detection of roll
+Smart dice for auto detection of rolls for dungeons and Dragons.